react-hookbox/event-callback/README.md

 ## Params

 * `fn`.
 This is a required function parameter.
-  The returned value will the same type.
+  The returned value will have the same type.

   > ***Note:*** The return value will be updated after an "effect-ive time".

   That means the returned value should be used as an event callback or in an event callback.
-It can also be used in some other useEffect but that useEffect should appear after this hook.

 ## License